Govindachandra (Gahadavala dynasty): Conflict with Madanapala

-Govindachandra's marriage to the Pala princess Kumaradevi had secured the eastern frontier of the Gahadavala kingdom.
+Govindachandra's marriage to the Pithipati princess Kumaradevi had secured the eastern frontier of the Gahadavala kingdom.
 However, there seems to have been some kind of conflict between the two kingdoms during the 1140s.
 The 1124 CE Maner inscription of Govindachandra was found in the present-day Patna district.
 However, the Pala king Madanapala (not to be confused with Govindachandra's father) is known to have gained control of this area sometime during 1145–1147 CE.
 The 1146 Lar inscription of Govindachandra records the grants of villages located in present-day Gorakhpur district.
 However, it was issued at Mudgagiri (modern Munger), which is located to the east of Patna and Gorakhpur.
 Inscriptional evidence proves that Munger later came under the control of Madanapala.

-These evidences cannot be interpreted with certainty, but it is possible that Govindachandra invaded the Pala kingdom sometime around 1146 CE, and advanced up to Munger, where he issued the 1146 CE inscription.
-Madanapala repulsed this invasion, and chased the Gahadavala army up to Patna before returning to his own kingdom.
+This evidence cannot be interpreted with certainty, but it is possible that Govindachandra invaded the Pala kingdom sometime around 1146 CE, and advanced up to Munger, where he issued the 1146 CE inscription.
+Madanapala repulsed this invasion and chased the Gahadavala army up to Patna before returning to his own kingdom.
 Another possibility is that Madanapala invaded the Gahadavala kingdom and advanced up to Patna.
 Govindachandra repulsed this invasion, and advanced up to Munger in the enemy's pursuit, before turning back.

 An inscription of Madanapala's war-and-peace minister Bhimadeva was discovered at Rajghat in Varanasi.
 Based on this, D. C. Sircar theorized that the Palas may have occupied Varanasi (which was the seat of the Gahadavala power) at one time.